1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The Mughal Emperor Shah Alam II came under Company’s protection.

-74. Wellesley’s expansionist wars greatly increased:
+74. Wellesley’s expansionist wars greatly increased___________.

 A) Company’s prestige